ChicoState/SDM-Spring2023/portfolio.md

 # Open Source maintenance portfolio

-The primary activity in the class is the maintenance of an open source.
+The primary activity in the class is the maintenance of open source software.
 To showcase your contributions, you will set up an online portfolio of your work.

 Contributions in your portfolio may include: